|High School:||Marina (Calif.)|

 A standout in the classroom as well as on the ice, Koizumi was a four-time WCHA All-Academic Team selection and a two-time WCHA Scholar-Athlete.
 She graduated magna cum laude with a bachelor’s degree in psychology and a minor in coaching in 2007.
 She completed her master’s degree in education in 2009.

-Koizumi supplemented her experience of playing for Shannon Miller (currently the third winningest coach in Division I history) at UMD by also serving as a graduate assistant coach for her alma mater in the fall semester of 2007.
+Koizumi supplemented her experience of playing for Shannon Miller (currently the coach with the most national titles, five) at UMD by also serving as a graduate assistant coach for her alma mater in the fall semester of 2007.
 Additionally, she completed a coaching practicum with the Denfeld varsity high school boys’ team in Duluth in 2007.

 Before coming to Yale Koizumi spent a season as an assistant coach for the White Team at the North American Hockey Academy.
 She also played part-time for the Montreal Stars in the Central Women’s Hockey League, helping the team to the CWHL regular season title.
 She had 11 goals and 11 assists in just 17 games.
-In 2010-11, 2011-12 and 2012-13 she played part-time for the Boston Blades in the CWHL.
-She helped the Blades win the Clarkson Cup as CWHL champions in 2012-13.
+In 2010-11, 2011-12, 2012-13, 2013-14 and 2014-15 she played part-time for the Boston Blades in the CWHL.
+She helped the Blades win the Clarkson Cup as CWHL champions in 2012-13 and 2014-15.